conversationai/unintended-ml-bias-analysis/README.md

 ## Background

-As part of the Perspective API model training process, we evaluate identity-term bias in our models on synthetically generated and “templated” test sets where a range of identity terms are swapped into both toxic and non-toxic template sentences.
-For example, given templates like “I am a proud [identity] person”, we evaluate differences in score on sentences like:
+As part of the Perspective API model training process, we evaluate identity-term bias in our models on synthetically generated and “templated” test sets.
+To generate these sets, we plug in identity terms into both toxic and non-toxic template sentences.
+For example, given templates like “I am a <modififier>
+<identity>”, we evaluate differences in score on sentences like:

-> “I am a proud Latino person”
+> “I am a kind American"
 >
-> “I am a proud gay person”
->
-> “I am a proud Muslim person”
+> “I am a kind Muslim"

-_Note that this evaluation looks at only the identity terms present in the text._
+Scores that vary significantly may indicate identity term bias within the model.

 For more reading on unintended bias and how we measure bias using the resulting model scores, see: